Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Sharee Ineson teacher at Southland Girls’ High School tells us how the learning area helps her experiment with teaching ideas
+Sharee Ineson teacher at Southland Girls’ High School tells us how the Online Learning area helps her experiment with teaching ideas.

 Southland Girls’ High School is a state secondary school for girls, located in Invercargill, Southland, New Zealand.

 The school has 1,200 pupils aged between 11-18.
 Cambridge IGCSE Global Perspectives has been taught by Noreen Melvin, Deputy Principal, and Sharee Ineson over the last five years.

 It was introduced as part of a wider movement to implement a stimulating curriculum for gifted and talented students using Cambridge IGCSE syllabuses.

 Sharee Ineson is a teacher and academic tutor for international students.
 She has a passion for using elearning resources to support her teaching of Cambridge IGCSE Global Perspectives.